Mountain Sky View Glamping in Collpapampa, Peru during the Salkantay Trek to Machu Picchu

 • Personal Belongings Transportation

-• On day 1, 2 and 3, cargo mules carry all the camping equipment and your baggage allowance (7 kg / 15.4 lb).
+• On days 1,2, and 3, cargo mules will carry all the camping equipment and your baggage allowance (10 kg / 22 lb).
+Muleteers will be responsible for your duffle bag and personal items, and they’ll hand them to you when you get to each camp.

-• On day 4, your duffle bag will be transported by car and train.
+• On day 4, your duffle bag will be transported by van and then by train.

 What Is Not Included?